Chart Color Schemes

 Educational attainment in Yarra Glen aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate, at 19.6%, is significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, with 13.4% of residents holding one, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.8%).
-Vocational credentials are prominent, with 42.5% of residents aged 15+ possessing them.
+The area's university qualification rate is 19.6%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common at 13.4%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.8%).
+Vocational credentials are held by 42.5% of residents aged 15+, with advanced diplomas at 12.8% and certificates at 29.7%.
+Educational participation is high, with 27.0% currently enrolled in formal education: 10.0% in primary, 7.5% in secondary, and 2.8% in tertiary education.

-Advanced diplomas account for 12.8%, while certificates make up 29.7%.
-Educational participation is high, with 27.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 7.5% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education